howdyai/botkit/newreadme.md

 ### **Command Line Interface**

 The best way to get started locally with Botkit is by installing our command line tool, and using it to create a new Botkit project.
-This will install and configure one a starter kit for you!
+This will install and configure a starter kit for you!

 ```
 npm install -g botkit